 The visual system responds to light in a fraction of a second.
 But the circadian system is much slower in its response.
 It works as a cumulative response rather than a simultaneous response that the visual system has.
 And it cares about the intensity, the timing, the spectrum of the light, and it cares about prior history of exposure.

-So for example, if you are exposed to effective light during the day [for your circadian system]—high intensity blue light during the day—you would be less sensitive to blue light at night.
-So even at night if you cheat and you’re working on your iPhone for half an hour before bedtime, your circadian clock wouldn’t be as disturbed as if you were not getting proper lighting in the morning.
+So for example, if you are exposed to effective light during the day—high intensity blue light—you would be less sensitive to blue light at night.
+So if you cheat and work on your iPhone for half an hour before bedtime, your circadian clock wouldn’t be as disturbed as if you were not getting proper lighting in the morning.

-History is important.
-So for a lighting designer, if you’re designing for, let’s say, a farmer, the farmer’s circadian system responds differently to light than a computer programmer who spends ten hours at the computer.
-So, that’s how history of exposure [comes into play].
+So a lighting designer or an architect [considering windows or skylight location] designing for, let’s say, a farmer, should consider the farmer’s circadian system responds differently to light than a computer programmer who spends ten hours at the computer.

 So you’re saying that a lighting prescription might be something that a lighting designer might take into account when they’re designing light for a specific setting?